suVrik/hooker.galore/README.md

 but after a couple of dozen systems, it has become difficult to add new systems to that list.

 Now each system has a small descriptor that defines before/after which systems a certain system must execute.
+System manager uses this information to order systems automatically.

 ```cpp
 SYSTEM_DESCRIPTOR(